-Other grades that may be awarded for particular circumstances include:
+Other grades that may be awarded for particular circumstances in achievement based courses include:

-Course result Grade Description Pass Pass Awarded pass and no appropriate grade can be awarded Fail Fail Not passed and no appropriate grade can be awarded Credit Transfer СТ Course credit awarded by credit transfer Cross Credit СС Course credit awarded by cross credit Recognition of Prior Learning Ρ Course credit awarded by Recognition of Prior Learning Did not complete DNC Did not complete course requirements Withdrawn W Formal withdrawal within the non- academic penalty period Aegrotat AEG Awarded pass following consideration of impaired performance / aegrotat application.
-Where a grade is able to be determined AEG (Grade) will be recorded.
-Restricted pass RP Where a course was narrowly failed (45- 49%) and is compensated by overall good performance in the relevant subject.
-It cannot be used to meet pre-requisite requirements Conceded Pass CON Where there is considerable evidence that marginal failure (45-49%) in one course is compensated by good overall performance.
-Only one conceded pass may be granted to a learner towards a particular qualification Conditional Pass CP Where a course was narrowly failed (45- 49%) and an agreed portion of work or assessment is to be completed.
+Course result Grade Description Pass Pass Awarded pass and no appropriate grade can be awarded Fail Fail Not passed and no appropriate grade can be awarded Cross Credit СС Course credit awarded by cross credit Recognition of Prior Learning Ρ Course credit awarded by Recognition of Prior Learning Did not complete DNC Did not complete course requirements Withdrawn W Formal withdrawal within the non- academic penalty period Aegrotat AEG Awarded pass following consideration of impaired performance / aegrotat application.
+Note : the compulsory Level 6 courses DE6101 Engineering Management and DE6102 Engineering Project courses cannot be passed by Aegrotat.
+Restricted pass RP Restricted (conceded) pass.
+Can be granted at the discretion of the provider providing the learner has achieved a minimum of 45% overall and the course is not a compulsory course.
+A learner can graduate with one R pass only.